The mathematics programme is made up of two main areas. These are numeracy teaching and strand teaching.

 If you would like to know more about the strategies your child is currently learning, please don't hesitate to come in.
 Some of the strategies the children learn are also attached to this page in a link to the right.

 Children are taught knowledge and skills in four main areas.
-These are statistics investigations, literacy and probability, measurement, geometry, and algebra.
+These are statistical investigations, literacy and probability, measurement, geometry, and algebra.
 The strand focus for the term is chosen based on other areas that are being taught.

-The focus for this term is statistics (probability).
+The focus for this term is geometry (position and orientation, transformations).